day8/re-frame/docs/FAQs/UseASubscriptionInAnEventHandler.md

 ### Restructure your app

-Sometimes it's enough to factor our your calculations, so they can be shared between subscription and event handlers.
+Sometimes it's enough to factor out your calculations, so they can be shared between subscription and event handlers.

 #### *Don't* call `subscribe` in your event handler: